Marc Mitscher: Battles for the Central Pacific

 On 26 August 1944, when Admiral William Halsey relieved Admiral Raymond Spruance as the fleet commander, the ships of the Fifth Fleet became the Third Fleet, and the subordinate Fast Carrier Task Force 58 became Task Force 38.
+The re-designated task force remained commanded by Vice Admiral Marc Mitscher.
+Mitscher requested that he retain command of the Fast Carrier Task Force until his replacement, Vice Admiral John S. McCain Sr., could have proper time to become more familiar with the handling of a carrier task force.
+After the Battle of Leyte Gulf of 23-26 October 1944, Mitscher went on shore leave and planning duty, and Vice Admiral McCain took over as commanding officer of TF 38, which continued under Halsey and the Third Fleet.

-The redesignated task force remained commanded by Vice Admiral Marc Mitscher.
-One of the most unfortunate events of the Pacific war occurred on the morning of 21 September 1944, when spotter planes from one of TF 38's carriers came across the MATA-27 convoy and a full scale attack soon was launched.
+One of the most unfortunate events of the Pacific war occurred on the morning of 21 September 1944, when spotter planes from one of TF 38's carriers came across the MATA-27 convoy and a full-scale attack soon was launched.
 All eleven ships were sunk, including the Toyofuku Maru, which received direct hits from two aerial torpedoes and three bombs, sinking within five minutes; unfortunately, the Toyofuku Maru was carrying Dutch and British prisoners of war below decks, of which 1,047 drowned.
 This was learned only after the war's end.